LiZimo/FuncFlow/readme.txt

 using an off-the-shelf optical flow algorithm such as SIFTflow(http://people.csail.mit.edu/celiu/SIFTflow/) projected into a reduced space.
 Then, through alternating optimization, we optimize new correspondences that are consistent across the network of images.
 We optimize in the reduced space using functional maps, as it is easier to do so.
+The final output are consistent segmentations across the image collection, as well as pairwise optical flow maps derived from the final maps.

-For details on the method, refer to the attached PDF in the top level directory.
+For details on the method,
+refer to the attached PDF in the top level directory.

 The code works in both the pixel and superpixel domains.
 I have